Antigua and Barbuda,

-bearing the same names, has a combined area of around 170 square miles and a population of around 80,000.
+Antigua and Barbuda, a small nation consisting of the two islands bearing the same names, has a combined area of around 170 square miles and a population of around 80,000.
 The country’s economy is centered primarily on tourism as American and European tourists find the beautiful beaches in tropical setting an ideal getaway.
-The tourism industry is chieflly responsible for the country’s respectable GDP of well over $10K and fine showing in other areas including literacy and health.
+The tourism industry is chiefly responsible for the country’s respectable GDP of well over $10K and fine showing in other areas including literacy and health.
 Of the two islands Antigua is fully commercialized with 365 beaches and accounts for more than 95% of the population.
 To the contrary, Barbuda is undeveloped with only around 1500 people inhabiting approximately 60 square miles.

 Antigua was one of the presidencies of the British Leeward Island colony with its own stamp issues.
 The first stamp issued in 1862 was a colonial Queen Victoria keytype design with Antigua inscribed at the top and the denomination at the bottom.
-This single-color design continued through 1879.
-The eleven stamps with this design are all valuable with catalog values well over $100.
-Among these, certain color varieties and imperforate pairs are especially valuable and catalog in the 1000’s and the most valuable being the

-‘Seal of the Colony’ in two-color designs.
+Antigua stopped issuing stamps in 1890 and from 1890 to 1903 stamps of Leeward Islands were used instead.
+Significant design shift occurred with the 1903 issues of the ‘Seal of the Colony’ in two-color designs.
 The same designs along with a KGV design in double-colors continued till 1915.
-The most valuable stamps from during this period include the ‘2sh violet and green Seal of the Colony’ design type and the ‘5sh violet and green KGV’ design type which both catalog for around $100 MNH.
+The most valuable stamps during this period include the ‘2sh violet and green Seal of the Colony’ design type and the ‘5sh violet and green KGV’ design type which both catalog for around $100 MNH.

 The St. John’s Harbor design of 1921 was the first design with an Antiguan theme.
-Stamps of the same design continued till 1929 in three different sets.
-The most valuable among them is the set consisting of

 - Arms,